Jeff Bridgforth :: Webcraftsman

 November 11, 2011

 For most of my Web practice, I wrote my own HTML and could add classes and IDs to elements as hooks to target elements in my CSS.
 So when I first heard about CSS combinators, I did not see much use for them.
 I wondered why I would need them.
-Why would I need something general when I could specify an element by class or ID.
+Why would I need something general when I could specify an element by class or ID?

 Fast forward to this year.
 After several career changes, I am now working with CMS frameworks that do not give me the control over the code that I had in the past.
-At times, it can be a challenge to find hooks to target specific element with CSS.
+At times, it can be a challenge to find hooks to target specific elements with CSS.

 Last Spring, I was reintroduced to CSS combinators.
 These powerful little statements are now part of my daily workflow.